kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-entry-point.md

 ### Configuring AuthenticationEntryPoint

-To use `AuthenticationEntryPoint`, configure it in the Spring Security configuration to be invoked when unauthorized access attempts occur.
+To utilize `AuthenticationEntryPoint`, it must be configured within the Spring Security setup to respond appropriately to unauthorized access attempts.

 ### Example: